RaptorFX-JS/RFCs/README.md

 # RFCs
-Request for Comments (RFC) Repository for WebSmith.
+Request for Comments (RFC) Repository for the RaptorFX Project.